pwn-college/pwn-college.github.io/index.md

 # Welcome to pwn.college!

 pwn.college is a first-stage education platform for students (and other interested parties) to learn about, and practice, core cybersecurity concepts in a hands-on fashion.
-It is designed to take a "white belt" in cybersecurity to becoming a "yellow belt", able to approach (simple) CTFs and wargames.
+It is designed to take a "white belt" in cybersecurity to becoming a "blue belt", able to approach (simple) CTFs and wargames.
 The philosophy of pwn.college is "practice makes perfect".

 pwn.college was created by [Zardus (Yan Shoshitaishvili)](http://yancomm.net) and [kanak (Connor Nelson)](https://connornelson.com) at Arizona State University.